assembl/assembl/doc/configuration.rst

 ini_files:
     The sequence of .ini files used for ``local.ini`` construction, as described above.

+random_file:
+    The file where random values will be stored (project-relative.)

 _projectpath:
     The directory path to the assembl installation